 1. Available Brands

-We researched and read about the places that have a Navratri special thali menu.
+We researched and read about the places that have a Navratri vrat ki thali and its special thali menu.
 And here are some we found –

 - Sagar Ratna

 - Khandani Rajdhani

 - Other restaurants that also serve Navratri thalis include Cafe Delhi Heights, Maharaja Bhog, Daniell’s Tavern, Comorin, SodaBottleOpenerWala, Set’s, Hilton Garden, Manuhaar, The Earth Plate, Masala Kraft.

 On an average, a Navratri thali can cost anywhere between 250-500 rupees.
 The price depends on the restaurant, the variety the thali has to offer, and the type of thali (deluxe, executive etc).